JJPeacho724/PlanIt/README.md

 Demo & assets
 - Live demo: Run locally (Quick Start below) and connect a Google account to see the onboarding & planner flow.
-- Screenshots/GIFs: Add 1–2 clear images showing (a) inbox -> extracted tasks and (b) daily timeline view.
-These are high-conversion assets for PM recruiting pages.

 How it works (high level)
 1. OAuth connect to Gmail & Calendar.